cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 * LWR reactor consuming fresh fuel and producing used fuel
 * repository to house all spent fuel and waste

-More details about each of these facilities will discussed when we are required to provide that input.
+More details about each of these facilities will be discussed when we are required to provide that input.

 Concept: Simulation Time Steps